Walpole (EIC ship)

 Five ships named Walpole have sailed as an East Indiaman for the British East India Company (EIC):

-All were built on the River Thames, and named originally after Robert Walpole, who was influential in the company's affairs in 1720 and 1721.
+All were built on the River Thames, and named originally after Robert Walpole, who was influential in the company's affairs in 1720 and 1721 and was appointed prime minister that year.
 His nephew Thomas Walpole (1727–1803) was a director of the company from 1753 to 1754.